sayantansnl/list_comprehension/README.md

 We are working on building a new programming language called **RobustaScript**, and we need to have functionality called “map” for transforming original arrays (yes, we are calling ‘lists’ arrays in this language) to a new array.

-We wanted to use `for` loops, but we’re writing Python, and for loops would make this functionality slow (Ouch).
+We wanted to use `for` loops, but we’re writing Python, and loops would make this functionality slow (Ouch).

 Complete the function `map`.
 It takes a list of values of any type and a function that transforms every item in the list and returns a new list.